xyleth/aitm-public/content/1-Party/Lord Hel Forge.md

 tags:
 publish: true
 ---
-Hel is Dragonborn Oath of Redemption Paladin
+Hel is Dragonborn Oath of The Open Seas Paladin